 All steaks come individually vacuum packed.
 We ask the butcher to cut our steaks one inch (2.54 cm) thick so you get that juicy steak experience with leaner grass only beef.
 Steaks are sold by weight and weight is given in metric on the label (as required by law).
 Our steak cuts listed alphabetically are:

 Ribeye Grilling Steaks: SOLD OUT.
 This is a prime rib steak but with the bone removed.
-Steaks range from 280 g to 330 g.
+Steaks are about 0.3 kg each.
 Price is $55.14 per kg.
 Photo.

 Sirloin Grilling Steaks: This is a boneless steak.
 Steaks range from 0.6 kg to 1.1 kg.
 Price is $43.74 per kg.
 Photo.